Mann scores career-high 39, Clippers eliminate Jazz 131-119

 TIP INS

-Jazz: Clarkson had all 21 of his points in the second quarter. … ….
+Jazz: Jordan Clarkson had all 21 of his points in the second quarter. … Mike Conley was back in the lineup after missing five games due to a right hamstring strain and scored five points in 26 minutes. ….
 Mitchell scored 16 in the first quarter.
 It is the fourth time this postseason he has 12 or more in the first 12 minutes.

 Clippers: Since 1997, Mann is the only player in franchise history to score 20 or more points in a single quarter in a postseason game. … Jackson had a season-high 10 assists